Regularity conditions in the realisability problem with applications to point processes and random closed sets

-\begin{theorem}[see \cite{alip:bor06}, Th.~8.12 and \cite{vul67}, Th.~X.3.1] Assume that $\gspace$ is a majorising vector subspace of a vector lattice $\espace$.
-Then each positive linear functional on $\gspace$ admits a positive extension on the whole $\espace$. \end{theorem}
+\begin{theorem}[(See \cite{alipbor06}, Theorem~8.12 and \cite{vul67}, Theorem~X.3.1)] Assume that $\mathsf{G}$ is a majorising vector subspace of a vector lattice $\mathsf{E}$.
+Then each positive linear functional on $\mathsf{G}$ admits a positive extension on the whole $\mathsf{E}$. \end{theorem}

-If $\gspace$ is a lattice itself, then it is possible to gain much more control over the extension of $\fnc$, e.g.\ a continuous functional admits a continuous extension, see \cite[Sec.~X.5]{vul67}.
-On the contrary, very little is known about regularity properties of the extension if $\gspace$ is not a lattice.
+If $\mathsf{G}$ is a lattice itself, then it is possible to gain much more control over the extension of $\Phi$, for example, a continuous functional admits a continuous extension, see \cite{vul67}, Section~X.5.
+On the contrary, very little is known about regularity properties of the extension if $\mathsf{G}$ is not a lattice.

-In the following we assume that $\gspace$ and $\espace$ are families of functions $g$ on a certain space $\sX$.
-If $\gspace$ contains constant functions, the positivity of $\fnc$ over $\gspace $ can be equivalently formulated as
+In the following, we assume that $\mathsf{G}$ and $\mathsf{E}$ are families of functions $g$ on a certain space $\mathcal{X}$.
+If $\mathsf{G}$ contains constant functions, the positivity of $\Phi$ over $\mathsf{G}$ can be equivalently formulated as

-This equivalence is a particular case of the following result for $\chi=0$ (replace $\gf$ with $-\gf$ in \eqref{eq:positivity-with-constants}).
+This equivalence is a particular case of the following result for $\chi=0$ [replace $\mathsf{g}$ with $-\mathsf{g}$ in (\ref{eqpositivity-with-constants})].